Isaac Cumming

-Isaac Cumming is a professional Australian rules footballer playing for the Greater Western Sydney Giants in the Australian Football League (AFL).
-He plays as a defender and made his debut in round 8, 2018 against the West Coast Eagles at Spotless Stadium.
+Isaac Lawton Cumming is a professional Australian rules footballer playing for the Adelaide Football Club in the Australian Football League (AFL).
+Originally drafted to the Greater Western Sydney Giants in the 2016 national draft, Cumming plays as a defender and made his debut in round 8, 2018 against the West Coast Eagles at Spotless Stadium.

+Early life

-Originally from Broken Hill, Cumming played junior football for North Broken Hill before joining the Giants Academy.
-He was drafted with pick 20 in the 2016 AFL draft.
+Originally from Broken Hill, Cumming played junior football Broken Hill before joining the Giants Academy.
+Isaac played in the 2016 League Premiership for his local club, the North Broken Hill Bulldogs, before being drafted with pick 20 in the 2016 AFL draft later that year.
 He played in the North East Australian Football League (NEAFL) for the Western Sydney University Giants (the GWS Giants' NEAFL affiliate).

-In March 2018, Cumming recommitted to GWS until 2020.
+He also played for North Adelaide under 18s, as well as for NSW/ACT and the Allies in the National Under 18 Championships.